National

 A cross-institutional consortium is responsible for the GGP and for preparing and conducting the GGS surveys in Austria.
 This national network consists of

-• Austrian Institute for Family Studies (ÖIF) (University of Vienna),
+- Austrian Institute for Family Studies (ÖIF) (University Vienna),

 The GGP-Austria is listed in the Forschungsinfrastruktur-Datenbank of the Austrian Federal Ministry of Education, Science and Research.
-This should contribute to an increased visibility of the GGP for research in Austria and abroad as well as a stronger research network for new projects and co-operations.
 With regard to data protection and data utilisation, the national GGP team cooperates with AUSSDA and the Register Research Platform (Registerforschung).

 International